hotdaamn/asuswrt-merlin-wiki/delay-start-of-minidlna-to-wait-for-the-USB-disk-mount.md

 rm $ps
 ```

-the minidlna I took from the original provided from Asus like in example this:
+the minidlna.conf I took from the original provided from Asus like in example this:

 ```
 `network_interface=br0